3 minute read

 Academics with more media coverage get more citations

-The authors in the study analysed the scientific and non-scientific impact of more than 800 academic research papers in 2007 and 2008 and found that there is a strong link between media coverage and the number of citations a research paper receives.
+Research by Brigham Young University has also revealed that academics with more media coverage actually get more citations.
+The study analysed the scientific and non-scientific impact of over 800 academic research papers and found a strong link between media coverage and the number of citations a research paper receives.

 Using a metrics calculator, the researchers looked at the scores and compared this to the number of citations received over time and found that either the media are covering the papers with the most scientific impact, or those research papers that are receiving more attention in media such as mainstream news and social media, are cited more in peer-reviewed literature – it appears that the latter is more likely the reason.